 If it’s so easy, why not do it more often?
 School lunch can be a hassle, and takeout is yummy.
 The high price point and health concerns may keep us from going all in, but there are more options out there.
-Meal delivery services, such as SunBasket, are branching into lunch and snack options for both adults and kids.
+The most popular food delivery services, such as SunBasket, are branching into lunch and snack options for both adults and kids.
 They provide breads and spreads, such as red pepper hummus and Greek feta dip, as well as nuts, puffed seeds, and healthy crackers.
 SunBasket, for example, offers a “Chef’s Choice Family Plan” with kids-can recipe steps and in-box activities to get kids involved in easy meal prep and engaged with healthy food.
 The chefs only use organic, seasonal, locally sourced produce, and you can buy ready-to-eat veggie snacks (like carrots or bell peppers) to go along with your kid’s lunch.
 The box is even completely recyclable!

 Who Eats Breakfast?